 - The MultiConnect parameter is applicable for ALL operating systems. - Default value: Not set. - Possible values: <number of db connections>. - After setting the registry variable value, restart the database.

 DB2 environment parameters

-The following table shows the DB2 parameters, based on which benchmarking, that increase the performance of the application.
+This table lists the DB2 parameters, based on Infor LN benchmarks, that increase the performance of the application.
 Some parameters are optional, others are required.
 All parameters are explained in detail.